-With the addition 'partly due to the coronavirus', NOS indicates that it has not bothered to subtract the number of corona deaths from the excess mortality.
-These are figures that they take from RIVM in their news every day, you would say that they not only have them but also trust and find them important.
+With the insertion 'partly due to the coronavirus', NOS indicates that it has not bothered to deduct the number of corona deaths from the excess mortality.
+These are figures that they use from rivm every day in their news, you would say that they not only have them but also trust them and find them important.

-One sentence in the article gave me an idea: "Relatively speaking, excess mortality was highest in Limburg. […] in Friesland, excess mortality was relatively lowest.”
+Eén zinnetje in het artikel bracht mij op een idee: "Relatively speaking, excess mortality was highest in Limburg. [...] in Friesland the excess mortality was relatively the lowest."

-I did check whether that corresponded to the vaccination rate.
-Limburg has a vaccination rate of 83%, Friesland 80% (depending on the source, this varies slightly).
-It is, of course, a wafer-thin observation.
-3% difference is too small to see these kinds of effects.
-On the other hand, the vaccination rate will and must increase a few percent with draconian coercive measures...
-Why then if it matters so little?
+I just checked whether that corresponded with the vaccination rate.
+Limburg has a vaccination rate of 83%, Friesland 80% (this varies somewhat depending on the source).
+It is, of course, a flimsy observation.
+A 3% difference is too small to see these kinds of effects.
+On the other hand: the vaccination rate will and must increase a few percent with draconian coercive measures... why then if it makes so little difference?
 Is it perhaps a threshold value above which all the virus suddenly disappears?
-Well no, that virus keeps going around.
+Well, that virus keeps going around.
 There are certainly many other factors in this specific case: the aging of Limburg will play a major role and perhaps also the average BMI or the number of inhabitants who live close together or have a close social life, who knows.

 Link between vaccination coverage and Covid admissions